 What kind of sources should I look for?

-In contrast to most of the other works in this IH II section, "The Case for Reparations" is a contemporary article.
-In order to find background and contextual information on the author and his work, you will need to search the following research databases.
+In contrast to most of the other works in this Mosaic section, Between the World and Me is a contemporary work.
+In order to find background information on the author and his work, you will need to search the following research databases.
 Relevant sources might be found in journals, newspapers, and magazines.
 Look for book reviews, interviews with the author, brief biographies, reports on author appearances, or more critical analyses of the author and his work (mainly in journal articles).

-Remember, your research purpose is to find sources that help you to provide author, background, and contextual information for The Case for Reparations.
+Remember, your research purpose is to find sources that help you to provide a classroom introduction to Between the World and Me.

 A simple but effective search strategy is to use the title of the book (between the world and me) and author last name (coates) together in a search: "between the world and me" and coates.